rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

          fn with_base(_: &Base) { ... }

-.. guideline:: Do not use builtin arithmetic expressions
+.. guideline:: Do not use builtin integer arithmetic expressions
    :id: gui_7y0GAMmtMhch
    :category: required
    :status: draft